iuryt/gaussian_bump/README.md

 # Flow Over Gaussian Bump

 This is the MITgcm simulation of a flow over a gaussian bump based on [exp2](https://github.com/MITgcm/MITgcm/tree/master/verification/exp2) from MITgcm documentation.

 <img src="https://github.com/iuryt/gaussian_bump/blob/main/notebooks/img/Init_BAT.png" data-canonical-src="https://github.com/iuryt/gaussian_bump/blob/main/notebooks/img/Init_BAT.png" width="600" height="auto" />

+## Context

+This is part of a mentoring that I am giving to the BSME student Alan Adonian from prof. Amit Tandon's [laboratory](https://tandonlab.sites.umassd.edu/people/) (UMassD).
+I created this repository to organize the numerical experiments I am running for him to analyze.
+The main idea is to familiarize him to basic Geophysical Fluid Dynamics problems and Python programming.
+And, of course, give him an opportunity to learn more about control version on GitHub.

 ## How to run an experiment